94: LUNCH WITH JAMES AND DOLLEY MADISON

 The view that I had from my perch near the front door of Montpelier.

 As I was carried through the front door and into Montpelier, it was a journey back in time.
 There was no doubt that the spirits of James and Dolley Madison were inside their house.
 With every step that my photographer took with me in his hand, I could feel the Madison’s watching me – and they were smiling.
-And during my time in the Drawing Room, where I gazed at the art work on the walls, I think they laughed out loud as my eyes were affixed to Mary Magdalene’s portrait that hung next to Jefferson’s.
+And during my time in the Drawing Room, where I gazed at the artwork on the walls, I think they laughed out loud as my eyes were affixed to Mary Magdalene’s portrait that hung next to Jefferson’s.
 While the Drawing Room was packed with art, the Madison’s dining room was filled with history.
 Once I was placed onto the large dining room table and looked at the seven cardboard figures seated around the table, it was an impressive guest list – including Jefferson, Monroe, and Andrew Jackson.
 Hosts James and Dolley Madison were seated there as well; along with Dolley’s sister Anna Payne Cutts and author Margaret Bayard Smith; a close friend of Dolley’s.
 While all five guests were never at Montpelier at the same time, all of them had dined with the Madison’s in that room and at that table.

 During our time on the first floor, I was carried into James Madison’s private chamber where I saw the bed where he had died on June 28, 1836.
-As I stood near that bed, I could see the 85-year old President, who was dying from congestive heart failure, as he tried to eat his breakfast.
+As I stood near that bed, I could see the 85-year-old President, who was dying from congestive heart failure, as he tried to eat his breakfast.
 When his niece asked him what was wrong, Madison replied: “Nothing more than a change of mind, my dear.”
 With those words still echoing in the room, our fourth President was dead.
-The upstairs of Montpelier featured the Madison’s Master Bedroom; where Dolley slept during her husband’s final days.
+The upstairs of Montpelier featured the Madison’s Master Bedroom, where Dolley slept during her husband’s final days.
 We also visited Madison’s personal library – which was his favorite room in the house.
-In that library, James Madison recorded on paper his recollections of the Constitutional Congress; as well as other memorable meetings throughout his life.
+In that library, James Madison recorded on paper his recollections of the Constitutional Congress, as well as other memorable meetings throughout his life.
 Although James Madison was small in stature, standing at only 5′ 4″ tall, he was larger than life in dedication to our country.
 And for me to spend some time inside the home where he lived, loved, and died; it was a true honor and privilege.

 Upon stepping into the Drawing Room, the first portraits I saw featured Washington, Adams, Monroe, and Jefferson.
 Not only were they men that Madison had admired, they were friends of his as well.